Tana Municipality

-The 4051 km2 municipality is the 5th largest by area out of the 356 municipalities in Norway.
-Deanu-Tana is the 236th most populous municipality in Norway with a population of 2,821.
+The 4051 km2 municipality is the 5th largest by area out of the 357 municipalities in Norway.
+Deanu-Tana is the 239th most populous municipality in Norway with a population of 2,807.
 The municipality's population density is 0.7 PD/km2 and its population has decreased by 2.6% over the previous 10-year period.

 History

-The municipality of Tana was established on 1 January 1864 when the eastern part of the large municipality of Lebesby was separated to become a new municipality with a population of 1,388.
-The original municipality included all the land on both sides surrounding the Tanafjorden and the Tana River.
+On 1 January 1864, the large Lebesby Municipality was divided into two.
+The eastern part (population: 1,388) became the new Tane Municipality and the rest remained as Lebesby.
+Initially, Tana Municipality included all the land on both sides surrounding the Tanafjorden and the Tana River.

 On 1 January 1914, the municipality of Tana was divided into three parts.
 The southern part (population: 1,426) remained as (a smaller) Tana Municipality.
 The northern part of the municipality was divided by the Tanafjorden with the western side becoming Gamvik Municipality (population: 1,374) and the eastern side becoming Berlevåg Municipality (population: 784).
-On 1 January 1964, the neighboring municipality of Polmak (population: 1,072), which had separated from Nesseby Municipality on 1 January 1903, was merged into Tana.
+On 1 January 1964, the neighboring Polmak Municipality (population: 1,072) was merged into Tana.
+(Polmak was originally part of Nesseby Municipality before 1 January 1903 when it became a separate municipality.)

 Tana Municipality marks the furthest Soviet advance into Nazi-occupied Norway.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Finnmark county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Finnmark county.